 When global variables are needed to communicate between functions within a single thread in a multithreaded application, visibility of the data to other threads (and the possibility of data corruption and race conditions) can be avoided by using the threading.local() function.
 This creates a local copy of the global variable in each thread that executes that call.
 Threads that do not create a local copy see (and can update) the global variable.
 Confusion can result if some threads maintain a local copy and others do not.

-When using asyncio, Async IO tasks are prevented from making blocking calls, and switch cooperatively via the Async IO manager.
-Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() and yield() to provide predictable control over the task switching process.
-Async IO requires all calls to be non-blocking.
+All other shared access to variables require that the data be locked before access and unlocked after.
+See 6.63 Protocol lock errors.

+Multiprocessing model

+Python processes do not share memory and therefore are not subject to data access errors between the processes, however, access errors can occur for objects such as those provided by multiprocessing.sharedctypes or maintained by the operating system and shared by processes, such as files.
+For such objects, the vulnerability exists.

+Interprocess communication mechanisms such as pipes can exhibit concurrency control errors, see 6.63 Lock protocol errors [CGM].
+Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance, which can cause the application to run too slowly and/or miss deadlines.

 Pipes and queues are designed such that one process writes to a pipe or queue and a second process reads from it.
 If one of the processes contains threads, and multiple threads attempt to access the same pipe or queue, then there is a risk of data corruption since the order of access cannot be guaranteed.
 Indeed, the use of more than one concurrency model in the same application makes the application susceptible to uncoordinated data accesses.

-Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance.
-Either can cause the application to run too slowly and/or miss deadlines.

-Avoid moving large amounts of data between processes and use queues or pipes to communicate between processes rather than low level primitives.

-If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in deadlock unless all items in the queue have been consumed.
+Asyncio model

+A fundamental principle in writing asyncio tasks is that each iteration of a task (from the point where its data is ready for processing and where it suspends for the next iteration) is atomic with respect to the other tasks.
+It is a fundamental error to split calculations or shared data access between iterations of the same task, since other tasks can access change the data between iterations.

+When using asyncio, correct operation requires that all tasks relinquish control co-operatively, with execution controlled by the Async IO manager.
+Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() and yield() to provide predictable control over the task switching process.

+It should be noted that when a task has performed an await() or a yield(), no assumptions can be made once restarted about any shared data that it was relying upon, and such data must be reread before further processing.

-6.61.2 Guidance to language users
+6.61.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.61.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.61.5.

+When using multiple threads, verify that all shared data is protected by locks or similar mechanisms.

-If data accesses need to be serialized, ensure that they are ordered correctly and reside in the same thread, or provide explicit synchronization among the threads or processes the accesses in different threads.
+If data accesses need to be serialized, ensure that they reside in the same thread, or provide explicit synchronization among the threads or processes for the data accesses.

-Avoid using global variables and consider using the queue.Queue() or multiprocessing.Queue() functions to exchange data between threads or processes respectively.
+Avoid using global variables and consider using the queue.Queue(), threading.queue, asyncio.queue or multiprocessing.Queue() functions to exchange data between threads or processes respectively.

-When using multiple threads, verify that no unprotected data is used directly by more than one thread.